 In Tennessee, the first step to establishing custodial and visitation rights is the declaration of paternity of the father.
 Men who were married to the child’s mother at the time of the birth are generally presumed to be the biological father and generally do not have to undergo the paternity establishment process.
 If the father and the mother are not married, however, it is important for the father to establish paternity.

-Unlike in the case of married parties, if parties are unmarried when a child is born, the Mother holds all the legal rights to the child until paternity is established by the court and a parenting plan is set in place.
+Unlike in the case of married parties, if parties are unmarried when a child is born, the mother holds all the legal rights to the child until paternity is established by the court and a parenting plan is set in place.
 Tennessee courts have made great strides in allowing fathers greater rights and time with children, but unmarried fathers still face significant challenges in their efforts to gain parental rights and relationships with their children.
-Upon the establishment of paternity, fathers will be required to begin paying child support and providing for the child financially, yet will also gain the visitation or child custody rights.
+Upon the establishment of paternity, fathers will be required to begin paying child support and providing for the child financially, yet they will also gain the visitation or child custody rights.

-At Batson Nolan, we are committed to fighting for father’s rights as they endeavor to establish paternity and relationships with their children.
+Our experienced Clarksville child custody lawyers are committed to fighting for father’s rights as they endeavor to establish paternity and relationships with their children.

 Under Tennessee law, grandparents do have visitation rights, but those rights are not without limitation.
-Both the Federal and state Constitutions recognize that parents have a fundamental right to raise their children as they see fit.
+Both the Federal and State Constitutions recognize that parents have a fundamental right to raise their children as they see fit.
 This fundamental right is exclusively for parents, not grandparents.
 This difference can often create issues, particularly when an in-tact family decides to limit or sever contact between a grandparent and a child.

 The Tennessee statute outlining grandparent visitation rights only applies in certain situations, and the case law regarding such is evolving, so grandparent visitation is determined on a case by case basis.
 Until recently, the Tennessee’s grandparent visitation statute, T.C.A. § 36-6-306, was triggered only if a parent “opposed” visitation with the grandparent.
 The state legislature recently changed the language of the statute to include the phrase “or if the grandparent visitation has been severely reduced by the custodial parent or parents or custodian.”
-The statute does not apply to married parents whose fitness is not in question, and only applies in certain situations.
+The statute does not apply to married parents whose fitness is not in question and only applies in certain situations.

 The legislature recognizes the importance of stepparents in a child’s life and Tennessee Code Annotated § 36-6-303 permits a trial court to allow visitation with a stepparent in the event that the stepparent or spouse file for divorce or annulment.
 Two factors are taken into consideration when considering the question of stepparent visitation.
 The first factor considered with whether the visitation would be in the best interest of the child and the second states that the stepparent is entitled to visitation rights only if he or she is actually contributing toward the support of the child.

-While the law recognizes that the continuation of a relationship with the stepparent might be in the best interest of the child, the legislative intent of the statute emphasizes that that the relationship should be important enough for the stepparent to file a petition with the court and that the stepparent should also be willing to contribute financially to the care of the child.
+While the law recognizes that the continuation of a relationship with the stepparent might be in the best interest of the child, the legislative intent of the statute emphasizes that the relationship should be important enough for the stepparent to file a petition with the court and that the stepparent should also be willing to contribute financially to the care of the child.

 This second factor of financial support is likely in place to help the court determine which stepparents are truly interested in the child and not just retaliation against a former spouse.
-While this is a relatively new area of family law, at Batson Nolan we understand the importance of stepparents in a child’s life, and are prepared to represent you in your quest to maintain a relationship with your stepchild after a divorce.
+While this is a relatively new area of family law, at Batson Nolan PLC, we understand the importance of stepparents in a child’s life and are prepared to represent you in your quest to maintain a relationship with your stepchild after a divorce.